Validity in Network-Agnostic Byzantine Agreement

-Our paper provides a characterization that is similar to those of \cite{PODC23:CGGKV, arxiv23:CGGKPV}, which tackle the synchronous and partially synchronous settings, respectively.
+Our paper provides a characterization similar to those of \cite{PODC23:CGGKV, PODC24:CGGKPV} for the synchronous and partially synchronous settings, respectively.
 The key difference is that these two models allow for deterministic protocols, while the network-agnostic model inherently requires randomization for achieving $\ba$ when $t_a > 0$ \cite{FLP}.
 Consequently, the focus shifts towards randomized protocols, requiring our proofs to employ different techniques.
-While the arguments behind the \emph{containment} condition of \cite{arxiv23:CGGKPV} can be easily adapted to hold for randomized protocols as well, this is not immediate for their proof that $n > 3 \cdot t_s$ is necessary when no cryptographic setup is available.
-Our proof for this lower bound, in fact, assumes the synchronous setting and, therefore, strengthens the characterization of \cite{arxiv23:CGGKPV}.
+While the arguments behind the \emph{containment} condition of \cite{PODC24:CGGKPV} can be easily adapted for randomized protocols, this is not immediate for their proof that $n > 3 \cdot t_s$ is necessary when no cryptographic setup is available.
+Our proof for this lower bound, in fact, assumes the synchronous setting and, therefore, strengthens the characterization of \cite{PODC24:CGGKPV}.
 Summing up, their necessary conditions now hold even for randomized protocols, and, as shown in their paper, they can be matched by deterministic protocols.
-On the other hand, we note that a randomized variant of the message-complexity results of \cite{arxiv23:CGGKPV, PODC23:CGGKV} is still an open problem in the (partially) synchronous model, and also in the network-agnostic model.